-The name “Cracking Art” comes from the english verb “to crack”, which express the state of being splitted, breaked, cracked, crashed.
+The name “Cracking Art” comes from the English verb “to crack”, which express the state of being split, broken, cracked, or crashed.

-The catalytic cracking, as the name suggests, it’s also the term for the chemical reaction that occurs when converting raw crude oil into plastic.
-For the artists, it represents the instant when something natural becomes artificial and it is the reason why they endeavor to seize that very moment in their art form.
+This catalytic cracking, as the name suggests, is also the term for the chemical reaction that occurs when converting raw crude oil into plastic.
+For the artists, it represents the instant when something natural becomes artificial and is the reason why they seek to seize that very moment in their art form.

-Cracking is the process needed to transform petroleum into virgin naphtha, which is the basis for many products of synthesis, as for example plastic.
+Cracking is the process needed to transform petroleum into virgin naphtha, which is the basis for many products of synthesis; for example plastic.

-Cracking is the gap of the contemporary man, struggling between the primary naturalness and a future becoming more and more artificial.
+Cracking is the gap of the contemporary man, struggling between primary naturalness and a future that is becoming more and more artificial.

-Plastic has its roots in a millenary tradition of civilization, in a huge and deep cultural evolution that link together the human being, the artificial creations and the environmental nature.
-In a certain sense Cracking could be considered as a conceptual formula used to challange the rules of contemporary art.
+Plastic has its roots in a millenary tradition of civilization, in a huge and deep cultural evolution that links together the human being, artificial creation and the environment.
+In a certain sense, “cracking” could be considered as a conceptual formula used to challenge the rules of contemporary art.

-Cracking is the process that turns natural artificial, the organic synthetic.
-A process dramatic, if not controlled, a split that puts us all in the face of new realities.
+Cracking is the process that turns the natural artificial, the organic synthetic.
+A dramatic process, if not controlled, and a split that places us all in the face of new realities.